mcrosson/digital-art-composition-book/Notes/__Using The Vault.md

 - The files in the `Notes` section are non-indexed and exist as a generalized list of topics in the file browser.
 This can be changed to match your preferences.
 - The `Ideas - Inspiration` folder does *not* have sub-folders and assumes you'll just keep a list of notes similar to the `Notes` section or adjust this area to match your preferences.
 - The [__Dashboard](__Dashboard.md) is meant to be 'the starting point' and 'overview' for the whole vault

+## Troubleshooting

+The [Troubleshooting The Vault](Notes/_Troubleshooting%20The%20Vault.md) note includes some common scenarios that can happen as the vault is used over time.
+If you have problems with the vault, start with this page for troubleshooting.

 ## New Artwork General Workflow